mrichar1/jsonapi-vuex/README.md

   }
 }
 ```

+Like actions, `get` takes an object or string indicating the desired resources.
+This can be an empty string, type, or type and id, to return the whole store, a collection, or an item.

 `get` takes an optional 2nd argument - a `jsonpath` string to filter the record(s) which are being retrieved.
 See the project page for [JSONPath Syntax](https://github.com/dchester/jsonpath#jsonpath-syntax)